sekoyo/react-image-crop/README.md

 <ReactCrop crop={crop} onChange={c => setCrop(c)} />
 ```

-You must ensure the crop is in bounds, percentage crops make that easier.

-It's common to wait until the image has loaded to set the crop so the dimensions are known.
-This makes % aspect crops possible.
-See [How can I center the crop?](#how-can-i-center-the-crop).
+⚠️ You must ensure the crop is in bounds and correct to the aspect ratio if manually setting.
+Aspect ratios can be tricky when using %.
+You can make use of `centerCrop` and `makeAspectCrop` helpers.
+See [How can I center the crop?](#how-can-i-center-the-crop) or the [CodeSanbox Demo](https://codesandbox.io/s/react-image-crop-demo-with-react-hooks-y831o) for examples.

 #### aspect